-As of January 2020, the Lightning version of Salesforce is available (and recommended) to all users.
+As of January 2020, the Lightning version of Salesforce has been available (and recommended) to all users.
 The Lightning design intends to streamline the Salesforce navigation for users, increasing ease and decreasing clicks.
 According to Salesforce.com, “Lightning is the future of the Salesforce platform and user experience.
 It empowers customers to move faster, do more, and be more productive through reimagined classic features and boosted features available only in Lightning Experience.”

 Change is hard, but good!